Lost-Ark-Market-Online/LostArk-Market-Watcher/README.md

 Audio files from [MixKit](https://mixkit.co/)

 ### Changelog
+### 0.8.13.1
+- Add new pets and mounts of the summer update

 ### 0.8.12.1
 - Fix thousands parsing of currency exchange
 - Add missing engraving books